-You will receive this medicine in a hospital or cancer treatment center.
-A nurse or other trained health professional will give you this medicine.
+A nurse or other trained health professional will give you this medicine in a medical facility.
 It is given through a needle placed into one of your veins.
-It must be given slowly, so the needle will have to stay in place for more than 30 minutes.
-This medicine is given every 3 weeks.
+It must be given slowly, so the needle will have to stay in place for at least 30 minutes every 2 or 3 weeks.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: